koddr/reactless-ts/README.md

 For create a production build, just run `npm run build` command.

+## 🤔 Why such a strange name?

+This template was created in pursuit of **reducing size** of the bundle, but with a great desire to make backward compatibility with React.
+Therefore, the name denotes the direction of the author's movement to **reduce the presence of React.js** in the template.
+Less React, less bundle size!
+That's it.

 ## ⚠️ License

 MIT &copy; [Vic Shóstak](https://shostak.dev/) & [True web artisans](https://1wa.co/).